 Jonny Small gave AAL students a great Artists Talk in one of our studios recently.
-He is a an abstract painter, who developed his practice at BA and MFA at Wimbledon school of art.
-Jonny discussed the way that he works with obscurity and ambiguity to create images which are not directly decipherable to the viewer.
+Jonny is a an abstract painter, who developed his practice at BA and MFA at Wimbledon school of art.
+He discussed the way that he works with obscurity and ambiguity to create images which are not directly decipherable to the viewer.

 “My paintings are close to looking like figurative images, but have just fallen out of recognised territory.”